alf-faren/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint Challenge/challenge.md

 interview screening questions (a form you fill when applying for a job):

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

--- The `Employee` and `Territory` tables are in a many-to-many relationship.
+The `Employee` and `Territory` tables are in a many-to-many relationship.
 This makes sense because employees can be in multiple territories and vice versa.
 As a result, it would create duplicate entries for each employee and territory.
 To take care of this problem, it is necessary to create a linking table such as the `EmployeeTerritory`.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

-- A document store(like MongdoDB), are generally appropiate with situations dealing with large, diverse, and/or frequently changing databases.
-An example of such database would be
+A document store(like MongdoDB), are generally appropriate with situations dealing with large, diverse, and/or frequently changing databases.
+Examples of this would be data from emails, XML files and chat logs.

+Sitiuations where it is deemed inappropriate for use would be for data which is primarily focussed on numerical values.
+Examples would be payments, tracking restaurant orders, and within a banking database.

 - What is "NewSQL", and what is it trying to achieve?

+NewSQL is a hybrid of a traditional relational database and a NOSQL database.
+It will combine the relational model and transactional model into one data structure.
+NEWSQL is trying to give the functionality of SQL with the speed of document stores.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as